pvandervelde/zinger/engineering.md

 #### Architecture

+* Architecture overview --> Some kind of diagram
 * Safety layer
   * Check if there are humans / animals in our path
   * Check if our cargo is safe, and will be safe in our next movements